Romelium/dircat-rust/README.md

 ### Philosophy

 - **Markdown First:** Outputting Markdown provides a universally readable, portable, and easily parsable format suitable for humans, documentation systems, and AI tools.
 - **Developer Focus:** Deep integration with `.gitignore` rules (via the excellent `ignore` crate) ensures the output accurately reflects the relevant parts of a typical software project.
+Sensible defaults like skipping binary files and an option to skip lockfiles enhance usability.
 - **Performance:** Built in Rust with parallel processing (via `rayon`) to handle large directories efficiently without unnecessary overhead.

 ### Markdown Output Benefits